MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-ubuntu-16.04-on-minnowboardmax/docs/installing-ubuntu.md

    to install Ubuntu with a mouse, so you'd need to connect a USB hub to the top USB connector on the MinnowBoard Turbot, and then connect the keyboard and mouse into the hub.
-1. Plug the ethernet cable into your network port and into the MinnowBoard Turbot ethernet jack
+1. Plug the Ethernet cable into your network port and into the MinnowBoard Turbot Ethernet jack
 1. Connect the 5v power connector to the board, but not into the wall outlet just yet
 1. Plug the USB thumb drive with the Ubuntu image you just created into the bottom USB connector.
 1. Plug the microSD card into the microSD card slot (insert the microSD card with